Interested in Playing College Tennis? Start Here!

 - In NCAA Division III, certification of academic and amateurism eligibility is determined by each NCAA Division III college or university, not by the Eligibility Center.

 For Divisions I and II, the NCAA Eligibility Center determines a student’s eligibility for athletics participation.
-It analyzes and processes a student’s high school academic records, ACT or SAT score, and key information about amateurism participation to determine the student’s initial eligibility.
+It analyzes and processes a student’s high school academic records, ACT or SAT score (ACT/SAT optional schools), and key information about amateurism participation to determine the student’s initial eligibility.
 Students who want to participate in sports during their first year of enrollment at an NCAA Division I or II college or university must register with the Eligibility Center after their junior year in high school.
 Register at www.eligibilitycenter.org.

 The National Letter of Intent (NLI) program is a voluntary program administered by the NCAA Eligibility Center.
 The NLI is a binding agreement between a prospective student-athlete and a NLI member institution.